rogers3/ECE434/hw07/README.md

 ## Project: ##
 I created a wikipedia page for my project and partially filled out executive summary.
 Link: https://en.wikipedia.org/wiki/User_talk:Rogerscj37

+*Could you put this on the eLinux site?
+I'd like like listed with the others*

 ## Blynk: ##
 I installed Blynk and ran the example program on the Bone.
 The program ran was leds.py and it controlls a virtual LED with a button connected to the bone.
 Note it requires setup.sh.